pvasek/kudu-wiki/Configurable-settings.md

 ### Don't build and deploy during git push

-With this flag, a `git push` updates the server repo, but does not trigger a deployment:
+With this flag, a `git push` updates the server repo, but does not trigger a deployment.
+Note that this only applies when git pushing directly to the Kudu git endpoint, and not in continuous integration scenarios like GitHub/Bitbucket.

 	SCM_DISABLE_DEPLOY_ON_PUSH=1